General Motors Summer Job

 GM-03-Map-fiche-414w GM-04-Nav-Sys-Console-337w

-In this proposed system AAA provides maps on microfiche, one fiche for the USA, and a separate fiche for each zone.
-A microfiche is rear projected onto a screen, and is slowly advanced and rotated on the screen as the car is driven.
+In this proposed system AAA would provide maps on microfiche, one fiche for the USA, and a separate fiche for each zone.
+The microfiche is rear projected onto a screen, and is slowly advanced and rotated on the screen as the car is driven.
 The driver can zoom in to see detail in the map to read streets.

 The joystick and rotation controls on the front are for initial setup, to position the map to the car’s current location.